Yoniqueeml/yt_ds_Fix_ZapretGBD/README.md

 Download the latest version and unzip it to any folder.
 Create a shortcut for the main.exe file and place it on your desktop for easy usage.
 You need to use main.exe to start the program in the tray.
-If you need to change some flag  - just change it inside confs.

 Tray icon when the application is off:
 ![Off](src_Tray/icons/icon-off.jpg) <br>